nchaigne/dhcperfcli/doc/usage-examples.md

 Notes:
 - Sending a DHCP Release is optional.
 Clients are often unable to do so, which means the server is in charge of dealing with expired leases.
 - There is no response to a DHCP Release, so the program will not wait for one.

+## Inform

+A client which has a configured IP address wishes to obtain parameters from the DHCP server (for example, site specific option 252 *WPAD* for handling Web Proxy Auto-Discovery).<br>
+This requires the following information:
+- The client hardware (MAC) address (field `chaddr`).
+- The client IP address (field `ciaddr`).
+- The DHCP message type (option 53 *Messsage Type*, provided through argument `inform`).

+>__`
+echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00, DHCP-Client-IP-Address=16.128.0.1, DHCP-Parameter-Request-List=252, Packet-Src-IP-Address=16.128.0.1"  |  dhcperfcli  10.11.12.42  inform
+`__

+Or, if a gateway is involved:

+>__`
+echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00, DHCP-Client-IP-Address=16.128.0.1, DHCP-Parameter-Request-List=252"  |  dhcperfcli  -g 10.11.12.1 10.11.12.42  inform
+`__

+Note: the DHCP server responds directly to the client IP address (field `ciaddr`) even if the DHCP Inform is relayed.
+This entails that the client address must be reachable by the server (otherwise the client will never receive the DHCP Ack response).
+The program assumes this is the case.